AklimaRimi/AppClassifier/README.md

 ## Training

 For the rest of the work I use `PyTorch` WorkFrame.
 Also `Blurr` Api for training models.
-As a model I used two types of models, those are collected from the `HuggingFace` model library.
+For model choosing, I used two types of models, those are collected from the `HuggingFace` model library.

 1. `distilroberta-base` and <br>
 2. `bertabaporu-large`<br>